|

 METEOROLOGY INSTRUMENTS - The Rain Gauge

 The first known records of rainfalls were kept by the Ancient Greeks about 500 B.C.
 This was followed 100 years later by people in India using bowls to record the rainfall.
 The readings from these were correlated against expected growth, and used as a basis for land taxes.
 In the Arthashastra, used for example in Magadha, precise standards were set as to grain production.
 Each of the state storehouses were equipped with a standardised rain gauge to classify land for taxation purposes.
+Some sources state that the Cheokugye was the worlds first gauge while other sources say that Jang Yeong Sil developed or refined an existing gauge.
+In 1662 AD, Christopher Wren created the first tipping-bucket rain gauge in Britain.
+On the left picture you can see one of the many sizes of rain gauge available during the latter part of the 19th century, the most convenient were the five inch and eight inch diameter gauges.
+The collecting funnel sat at the top of a cylinder set firmly in the ground, and a collecting jar and measuring cylinder completed the kit. |

 Top of page